Creating and Publishing a Listing

 6. In the How will consumers access the data product? section, select one of the following options:

-• Paid to charge for a listing.
+• Paid to charge for your data product on Snowflake.

 7. Select Next.
 A draft listing is created.

 Before publishing your draft listing, you must configure additional required and optional capabilities.
-See Configure a Listing.
+See Configure a listing.

-Configure a Listing
+Configure a listing¶

 To configure a listing, do the following:

-1. Sign into Snowsight.
+1. Sign in to Snowsight.

 3. Select the Listings tab, then select the draft listing you want to configure.